MostAwesomeDude/construct/README.rst

 * On-demand (lazy) parsing: read only what you require
 * Pointers: jump from here to there in the data stream

 Notes
 -----

-**There are significant ongoing API and implementation changes.
-Previous branch in maintained as stable 2.5 releases.
-If you want to test the new 2.7 code, please be aware.
-Currently both docstrings and webpages are stale.**
+Construct 2.8 is the fresh stable release.
+There were significant API and implementation changes.
+Fields are now name-less and operators / >> are used to construct Structs and Sequences.
+Many classes were added or removed or renamed or their fields or behavior changes.
+You should read the documentation again.
+Docstrings are up-to-date. **Website is currently stale and broken.**

+Warning: Union class is currently broken.

+Previous stable 2.5 release is not actively maintained.
+Only bugfixes will be added.

-`Construct3 <http://tomerfiliba.com/blog/Survey-of-Construct3/>`_ is a rewrite from scratch and diverged from this project.
+`Construct3 <http://tomerfiliba.com/blog/Survey-of-Construct3/>`_ is a rewrite from scratch and belongs to another developer, it diverged from this project.
+As far as I can tell, it was not even released yet.

-Construct 2.5 drops the experimental text parsing support that was added in Construct 2.0; it was highly inefficient.

 Example
 -------
 (removed pending update)

 Resources
 ---------
 Construct's homepage is `<http://construct.readthedocs.org>`_, where you can find all kinds of docs and resources.
-The library itself is developed on `github <https://github.com/construct/construct>`_; please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, report issues and bugs, and to send patches.
+The library itself is developed on `github <https://github.com/construct/construct>`_; please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, make feature requests, report issues and bugs, and to send patches.
 There is also the `mailing list <https://groups.google.com/d/forum/construct3>`_ but GitHub should be preffered.

 Requirements
 ------------